cryostatio/cryostatio.github.io/guides/_subsections/automated-analysis.md

 severe problem) to each potential problem type.

-Cryostat also provides an *Automated Analysis Card* that is able to display the same information in a more flexible, with more tools and control over the data you see and the ability to resize the view.
+Cryostat also provides an *Automated Analysis Card* that is able to display the same information in a more flexible format, with more tools and control over the data you see and the ability to resize the view.
 The card is available for use in the *Dashboard*.
-Read the section on the
-[Automated Analysis Card](#automated-analysis-card) for more information.
+Read the section on the [Automated Analysis Card](#automated-analysis-card) for more information.

 <ol>